-Meanwhile, Tavares told investors and analysts on Monday that a so-called hard Brexit could create an opportunity for PSA if it kept the two UK-based Opel/Vauxhall plants, according to Reuters.
+Meanwhile, Tavares told investors and analysts that a so-called hard Brexit could create an opportunity for PSA if it kept the two UK-based Vauxhall/Opel plants.

 Talking on the subject of Brexit, he added: "Nobody knows how it is going to unfold.
 Either it’s hard or it’s soft.
 If it is soft, we are all on performance.
 Maybe an opportunity will be strengthened by the weakness of the pound.
 If it is a hard Brexit, perhaps it will be an opportunity to source the UK from the UK [keep entire production chain in UK to remove export/import costs] – so that the cost structure will be more in pounds."

 Meanwhile, Barra blamed Brexit for Vauxhall/Opel's precarious position: "It’s clear the team [Vauxhall/Opel] would have hit the target to break even in 2016 had it not been for Brexit."
 Opel has previously said Brexit cost it about £536m last year, taking it into an overall loss.

 Commenting about the sale, UK Business Secretary Greg Clark said: "Vauxhall has a long history of success in this country and we are determined to see that continue.
 The Government welcomes the assurance by PSA that they will respect the commitments made by GM to Vauxhall's employees and pensioners.
 We will continue to engage and work with PSA in the weeks and months ahead to ensure these assurances are kept and will build on the success of both sites for the long term.